MK720-dev/Social_Security_Number_Generator/README.md

 - '*file2_SSorted*' for '*code-officiel-geographique-2019-regions-et-departement.csv*' .

-Then, since it is simpler to work with on database than two distinct one, I used '*Combining_DataBases.py*' to combine the two csv file into one .txt file named 'DataBase' .
+Then, since it is simpler to work with on database than two distinct one, I used '*Combining_DataBases.py*' to combine the two csv files into one .txt file named 'DataBase' .

 ### Second Step : Generating the Fakes Social security codes :